SAP-samples/teched2025-DA265/exercises/ex2/README.md

 <BR>
 <BR>

-### Step  18: Whilst a time-series chart is handy, you’re a quarterly-driven sales organisation, and you’re only interested in the *quarterly* summary.
+### Step  18: ... by quarter than by day

+Whilst a time-series chart is handy, you’re a quarterly-driven sales organisation, and you’re only interested in the *quarterly* summary.

 1. Type `show me trend sales actual and forecast drill by quarter`
 2. Press **enter** or click **Ask**